 Master of Science in Pharmaceutical Science (MSPS) Program Track

-The MSPS program is not currently accepting applications for fall 2022.
+The MSPS program is currently accepting applications for spring 2023.

 The MSPS degree provides a broad background in Pharmaceutical Sciences for students pursuing advancement in their careers or exploring the pursuit of an advanced degree.
 This degree is ideal for students pursuing Medicine, Pharmacy or other advanced health sciences degrees, those looking to transition to a PhD program, mid-career professionals seeking further training in the field, and students seeking experience in a range of pharmacy research areas.
 Students have the opportunity to take coursework in the areas of Drug Discovery & Development, Pharmacology & Toxicology, Pharmaceutics, and Health & Pharmaceutical Outcomes.
 This non-thesis program can be completed in three semesters.
 Those interested in the Ph.D. programs in the College of Pharmacy will have an opportunity to pursue optional research in the summer and apply to the program in the fall of their second year.
 Courses taken in the MS program can be transferred to a PhD degree.
 Learn More